leewilliam236/morsecode/README.md

 - telegraph mode

 As you can see, the project is currently under construction.
 I might add more to the list of what I'm working on, but I'm currently showing this project simply for feedback!

+NOTE: The ESC button doesn't quit the program.